ktmeaton/ActionRPG/docs/notes/Notes_Development.md

     - SwitchMode: At end
     - Delete all animations boxes and transitions.

-1. Add a BlendSpace for multiple directions.
+1. Add an Idle BlendSpace for multiple directions.

     - Add BlendSpace2D and Rename to "Idle"
     - Click the pencil edit icon